Bartlebys/Bartleby/Documents/BSFS.md

 ## Chunker

-Is a high performance file *Chunker*, with a reduced memory foot print.
+Is a high performance file *Chunker*, with a reduced memory foot print

+In Real mode:

 - It cuts files to chunks and merge chunks into files efficiently.
 - Is not coupled to higher level concept (uses its own struct Chunk)

-## Shadower
+In Simulated mode the Chunker 5 times faster and does not consume Disk Room:

-Is a high performance tools to compute Digest of files.
+- Is a high performance tools to compute the Chunk Model including its Digest.
-It can digest more than 1gb/s files with a with a reduced memory foot print on an utility queue.
+- It can digest more than 1gb/s files with a with a reduced memory foot print on an utility queue.

-The digests correspond to the Chunked digest but its computation at 5 times faster than invoking the Chunker and does not consume Disk Room.

 ### Sample Benchmark:

 ```
-blocksShadowsFromFile Duration 45.9052919745445 files:19857
+Simulated mode Duration 45.9052919745445 files:19857
 54686 MB at 1191 MB/s for 45129 blocks
 ```

 ## DeltaAnalyzer

-The goal of the DeltaAnalyzer is to produce a DeltaMap by comparing a local and a distant state.
+The goal of the DeltaAnalyzer is to compare and determine what to do.

-** NOT IMPLEMENTED**
+- File to Block `deltaBlocks(fromFileAt path:String, to node:Node ...)`
+- Box to BoxShadow

 # BSFS Daemon - Currently not implemented